deivisonresende/serverless-certificate-generator/README.md

 ### Generate a certificate

-This function has a single responsibility to generate certificates.
+This function has a single responsibility to verify certificates.

 You can be call this service by  HTTP request  made on the provisioned API Gateway REST API `/generateCertificate` route with `POST` method.
 The request body must be provided as `application/json` with the following format: